kevinwshin/French-House-Manual/README.md

 - Surfaces
     - Using non-toxic cleaner clean the wooden counter tops.
     - Using non-toxic cleaner clean the counters around the sinks, ledge by guff food, microwave table and the table used for eating.

+---

+- Appliances
+    - Using non-toxic cleaner wipe down stovetop, microwave, toaster, toaster oven, mixer, espresso machine, blender, food processor or any other appliance left on the counter.
+    - Erase save plate box and initials on white board and replace with new box and day.
+    - Sweep and mop the kitchen floor
+    - Take out the garbage and put in a fresh bag.
+- Daily Tasks
+    - Sunday - Stove: Thoroughly clean stainless steel with non-toxic cleaner, empty grease trap, reline food drop trays and organize pots, pans and lids
+    - Monday - Appliances: Using non-toxic cleaner thoroughly clean the microwave, toaster oven, toaster and any other appliances used throughout the week that needs attention, Wipe Down wall behind trash can
+    - Tuesday - Guff Shelves: Organize, refill and wipe down guff, personal, baking, and cook's food shelves; write on the board if something has run out and wipe down wall behind trash can
+    - Wednesday - Fridge Room: Organize shelf, mop and sweep
+    - Thursday - Bulk Shelves: Organize neatly and refill bulk containers under wooden counters, wipe off lids and shelves, organize oils, clean out potato and onion bins; write on the board if something has run out
+- Finish Kitchen Clean by 10:00 pm on your assigned day, sign-off and check off your appropriate day labor.
+You are not finished until all dishes, pans, silverware are put away (putting pots on the stove does not count as "away") and the Jackson is empty.

+#### Lunch Clean (1 Hour)
+- Sunday -- Thursday Lunch Cleans: You have until 5:00 pm to complete this task.
+- Friday -- Saturday Lunch Cleans: You have until 10:00 pm to complete this task.
+- Clean and Jackson all dishes left in the kitchen and on the dining room/picnic table and put them away.
+- Unless it has been made recently, dump out old coffee and clean French press.
+- Using non-toxic cleaner, clean the inside of the sinks and wash all sponges used so that they do not reek.
+Make sure there is no dirty spots on the sinks, they should be pretty and shiny silver.
+- Put away any foods/spices/condiments left on counters in a neat fashion.
+- Surfaces
+    - Using non-toxic cleaner, clean the wooden counter tops.
+    - Using non-toxic cleaner, clean the counters around sinks, ledge under guff food and microwave table.
+- Appliances
+    - Using non-toxic cleaner, wipe down stovetop, microwave, toaster and toaster oven, espresso machine, blender, food processor or any other appliance left on the counter.
+- Other
+    - Sweep the kitchen floor.